 The letter C is a huge hint concerning the identity of the friend covertly memorialized in Variation XIII.
 One of his most commonly invoked titles begins with that letter: Christ.
 It is also the first letter in the term used to identify his followers: Christian.
 It is also the first letter in the words cross and crucifix.
 In the midst of a storm, Jesus walked on the Sea of Galilee during the fourth watch of the night to a boat carrying his disciples.
 As soon as he entered the boat, the storm retreated and calm was restored.
 On another occasion when Jesus and his disciples were crossing the Sea of Galilee, a powerful windstorm storm produced large waves that threatened to swamp their boat.
 Jesus rebuked the storm by commanding, “Peace!
 Be still!”
 Again, calm was restored.

 There are distinct theological associations between Jesus and a calm sea.
-The concept of calm is also referenced in Psalm 46 where it reads, “Be still and know that I am God.”
+The concept of calm is also referenced in Psalm 46 with the famous verse, “Be still and know that I am God.”
 Jesus made a further connection between his death and the sea by referring to the sign of Jonah, a prophet who was swallowed by a whale and spent three days in the ocean before being spit out onto dry land.
 The initials for Jesus Christ are openly encoded by the Roman numerals for Variation XIII through an elementary substitution method known as a number-to-letter cipher.
-The Roman numeral for ten is X, a heraldic symbol known as a saltire or St. Andrew’s Cross.
+The Roman numeral for ten is “X”, a heraldic symbol known as a saltire or St. Andrew’s Cross.
 The tenth letter of the alphabet is J. The Roman numeral for three is III, and the third letter of the alphabet is C. The X and three I’s are a basic number-to-letter code for the initials of Jesus Christ.
-The cross and three nails are also integral features on the Jesuit emblem which has at its center the Christogram IHS.
+The cross and three nails are also integral features of the Jesuit emblem which has at its center the Christogram IHS.

-The initials (H. D. S-P.) and Roman numerals assigned to Variation II may be interpreted as an anagram for the Christogram IHS, and the word DIP.
-The initials IHS are represented in bold by the first and third initials of H. D. S-P., and the first letter in the Roman numerals II.
-The second word, DIP, is formed by the remaining letters.
+The initials (H. D. S-P.) and Roman numerals assigned to Variation II may be interpreted as an anagram for the Christogram “IHS,” and the word “DIP.”
+The initials “IHS” are formed by the first letter in the Roman numerals (II) and the first and third initials (H. D. S-P.) of the title.
+The remaining leters are an anagram of the second word “DIP.”
 There are several significant theological connections between Jesus and the act of dipping.
 In John Chapter 13, it describes how Jesus told his disciples at the Last Supper that one of them would betray him that very night.
 When someone asked Jesus to reveal the identity of the traitor, Jesus replied it would be the one to whom he would give a morsel of bread after he had dipped it in a bowl.
 In Revelation Chapter 19, Jesus is described as “clothed in a robe dipped in blood.”
-The Turin Shroud is stained by type AB male human blood, the same found on the Sudarium of Oviedo, a cloth used to cover the face of the deceased shortly after death according to Jewish burial custom.
+The Turin Shroud is stained by type AB male human blood, the same found on the Sudarium of Oviedo, a cloth used to cover the face of the deceased shortly after death according to Jewish burial customs.
 The first two letters from the Greek word for Christ form another Christogram known as the Chi-Rho.
 This Christian symbol is encoded in the title of Variation XIII and its subtitle Romanza.
-The X represents the Chi, and the Rho is captured phonetically by the first two letters of Romanza.
+The “X” represents the Chi, and the Rho is captured phonetically by the first two letters of Romanza.

 The key signatures of the Enigma Theme and Variation XIII are the parallel keys of G minor and G major.
 The accidentals for G minor (B-flat and E-flat) and G major (F sharp) encode the initials for Ein feste Burg, the covert Theme to the Enigma Variations.
 In both movements, the number four is granted a coded prominence.
 The Enigma Theme’s time signature of 4/4 may be represented by the letter C, and the four Mendelssohn fragments in Variation XIII sonically portray the sea.
 The application of a simple number-to-letter cipher to the number four converts it to the letter D. The letters G, D, and C are an anagram of “C G-D” which may be read phonetically as “See God.”
 This may be linked to the “See Abba” decryptions in both the Enigma Theme Structure Cipher and the Mendelssohn A-flat Fragments Cipher.
 The “See Abba” and “See God” cipher decrypts are mutually reinforcing and are persuasively connected by multiple coded references to the Turin Shroud and its first official photographer, Secondo Pia.
 To learn more about one of Elgar's greatest symphonic achievements, read my free eBook Elgar’s Enigmas Exposed.